Olivia, Everyone's Favorite Pig: Book Summary

 After the children have had a chance to respond, show the children the pages in the book.
 What colors are the pictures in this book?
 Explain that the man who wrote the words in the book also drew all of the pictures.
 The pictures are called illustrations.

-In the book Olivia, she looks at a famous picture and tries to copy it by drawing on the walls.
+When Olivia visits the art museum, she looks at a famous picture by artist Jackson Pollock, and tries to copy it by drawing on the walls.
 Jackson Pollock was a modern artist who made a technique called drip painting famous during the 1950s.

-Use red and black tempera paint thinned with a little water.
+Use red and black tempera paint thinned with a little water or liquid watercolor paint.
 Dip the paint into toothbrushes and flick the paint across the paper.
 Do this only if you can set up an area that will get a bit messy.
 Our library had an outdoor space that we could set up for projects like this.